cchacons/debox_handles_api_docs/README.md

-# DeBox Handle Marketplace - Embed API Documentation
+# Triba - Embed API Documentation

-The Embed API allows you to render DeBox handles with their customization effects in your applications.
+The Embed API allows you to render Triba handles with their customization effects in your applications.
 This includes animated text effects, gradients, glow effects, and community branding.

 ---